 Figure 5.2.2.4.2-1: Notification about the capability of time synchronization service

-If the TSCTSF detects the capability of time time synchronization service for a list of UEs for which an NF service consumer has subscribed, the TSCTSF shall send an HTTP POST request with "{subsNotifUri}", as previously provided by the NF service consumer within the corresponding subscription, as URI and TimeSyncExposureSubsNotif data structure as request body that shall include:
+The TSCTSF detects the capability of time synchronization service for a list of UEs for which an NF service consumer has subscribed by composing the time synchronization capabilities for the DS-TT/UE(s) connected to the NW-TT based on the capability information received from the DS-TT(s) and NW-TT via the PCF.
+If the NF service consumer includes an Event Filter with one or more of the requested PTP instance type, requested transport protocol for PTP, or requested PTP Profile, the TSCTSF considers only the DS-TT(s) and NW-TT(s) with these capabilities as part of the time synchronization capability set that is reported to the NF service consumer.
+In order to send the capability of time synchronization service to the NF service consumer, the TSCTSF shall send an HTTP POST request with "{subsNotifUri}", as previously provided by the NF service consumer within the corresponding subscription, as URI and TimeSyncExposureSubsNotif data structure as request body that shall include: